Key Takeaways

 Tips for Optimal Absorption & Effectiveness

 Split calcium doses throughout the day, your body absorbs a limited amount at once, so divide larger amounts between meals.
-Take most bone vitamins with food to enhance absorption and reduce stomach irritation, though calcium citrate absorbs well on an empty stomach if needed.
+Take most bone vitamins with food, as this may support absorption and may be gentler on the stomach, though calcium citrate absorbs well on an empty stomach if needed.

 Common Side Effects & Simple Solutions

-Calcium supplements can occasionally cause constipation, which magnesium helps counteract, another reason combination formulas work well.
+Calcium supplements can occasionally cause constipation, and magnesium is often considered more supportive for regularity, which is another reason combination formulas are a popular choice.
 Start with lower doses and gradually increase to allow your digestive system to adjust.
-If stomach upset occurs, try taking supplements with meals or switch to more gentle forms like calcium citrate or magnesium glycinate.
+If you experience stomach discomfort, you may find it helpful to take supplements with meals, or consider forms that are generally well-tolerated, like calcium citrate or magnesium glycinate.

 Monitoring Progress & Making Adjustments